Coconut Chutney Recipe – Easy South Indian Chutney

 • Coconut oil

-Then, add water and grind to a slightly coarse texture.
+Add water and grind to a slightly coarse paste.

-Next, add water gradually to achieve medium thickness.
+Now add water slowly to get medium thickness.

-Then, add urad dal and curry leaves.
-Cook until golden.
+Then add urad dal and curry leafs.
+Cook until golden brown.

-Finally, pour tempering over chutney and mix well.
+Finally, add tempering over the chutney and mix well.

 Fresh coconut gives the best flavour.